DarkStarSword/3d-fixes/The Forest/README.md

 - Ambient occlusion makes some surfaces appear to shadowed slightly differently in each eye.
 I'd still suggest leaving it on, because it adds a lot of visual fidelity to the game.
-- Screen on pedometer is misaligned and varies with convergence.
 - Mouse cursor is at screen depth

 Notes